neilgd/chess-whois-discord-bot/readme.md

 If you want to host it yourself, you'll need to:

 1) set up an AWS lambda function.
-The function entry point is discord-handler.handler
+The function entry point is discord-handler.handler.
+Make sure it has 512Mb memory to avoid slow cold starts.
 2) set up a Discord bot
 3) Set up a function URL for the lambda function
 5) Set the following environment variables: